edsw/ThingStack/README.md

 ## About

-This project deploys the necessary [AWS IoT](https://aws.amazon.com/iot/) components for provisioning of a device through [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and the [AWS CDK](https://github.com/awslabs/aws-cdk) (Python).
+This project deploys the necessary [AWS IoT](https://aws.amazon.com/iot/) components for the provisioning of a Thing (Arduino, in my case) through [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and the [AWS CDK](https://github.com/awslabs/aws-cdk) (Python).
 The project automatically generates a device certificate and uses [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) for storing for the device's private key.
 It can be reused to deploy and manage the lifecycle of multiple devices.

 The inspiration for this project was twofold.
 First, I wanted to install an Arduino microcontroller by my pool in order to track its water temperature.
 For this I selected an [ESP32-based microcontroller](https://www.amazon.com/dp/B0718T232Z/ref=cm_sw_em_r_mt_dp_U_HlShDb8YN7AT7) and [DS18B20-based temperature sensor](https://www.amazon.com/dp/B01MY8U394/ref=cm_sw_em_r_mt_dp_U_kmShDbWT4C6YH) (_will link here to Arduino code soon_).
 Second, I wanted to experiment with AWS CDK's Python support.